 This type of feedback is objective, tailored to each student, and goes beyond a specific grade to focus on the actions and decisions that led to a successful or unsuccessful performance.
 In addition, actionable feedback also incorporates both positive and negative components to motivate and drive student engagement.

 Jennifer Porter, Managing Partner of The Boda Group, speaks to importance of both aspects to the development process, “Negative feedback serves as important fuel for other changes that are needed.
 And recognizing progress on meaningful work — which positive feedback highlights — is one of the best drivers of engagement, motivation, and innovation.”

 Unfortunately, actionable feedback requires a level of individualized attention and detail not provided by common instructional tools.
 Textbooks, case studies, and multiple-choice exams all provide feedback that focuses on student results.
 These tools ignore the reflection and actionable guidance needed to promote student development, expecting students to figure it out on their own.

 In fact, data compiled from 131 studies on 12,652 participants to measure the impact of feedback on student development shows that over a third of the feedback provided to students negatively impacted student engagement and performance.
 Coupled with the pressure of increasing classroom sizes, professors who are fully capable of providing actionable feedback simply don’t have enough time with each student to fill in the gaps left by traditional instructional tools.

 Discover the Solutions that Fit Your Needs

-If you would like to learn more about how our suite of experiential learning solutions provide actionable feedback to promote student development, contact us at firstname.lastname@example.org or answer a few questions below to see what challenges we can help you solve.
+If you would like to learn more about how our suite of experiential learning solutions provide actionable feedback to promote student development, contact us at email@example.com or fill out the form below to see what challenges we can help you solve.